Quelklef/lilt/docs/overview.rst

 Legislators
 -----------

-As most people know, legislators make the rules.
+As most people know, `legislators make the rules <https://en.wikipedia.org/wiki/Legislator>`_.
 This rule applies in Lilt, too.

 A *legislator* takes a bit of code and returns a rule based on it.